Adaptive Coded Caching for Fair Delivery over Fading Channels: Introduction

 To address these questions, we study the content delivery over a realistic block-fading broadcast channel, where the channel quality varies across users and time.
 Although the decisions of user scheduling and codeword design are inherently coupled, we design a scheme which decouples these two problems, while maintaining optimality through a specifically designed queueing structure.
 On the transmission side, we select the multicast user set dynamically depending on the instantaneous channel quality and user urgency captured by queue lengths.
 On the coding side, we adapt the codeword construction of \cite{maddah2013decentralized} to the set of users chosen by the appropriate routing which depends also on the past transmission side decisions.
-Combining with an appropriate congestion controller, we show that this approach yields our alpha-fair objective.
+Combining with an appropriate congestion controller, we show that this approach yields our alpha-fair objective {under the restriction that the entire request sequences for each user are different.
+This restriction is done for technical reasons, however, and it may not be necessary if the caching scheme proposed in \cite{Yu2018_exactTradeoff} is used}.